kestra-io/docs/content/docs/15.how-to-guides/http-request.md

 ![http_get_outputs](/docs/how-to-guides/http/http_get_outputs.png)

-Here we are using the [Render Expression](/docs/workflow-components/outputs#using-render-expression) option to allow us to view specific outputs by using an expression, like we would to output a dynamic value in a Log task, but instead after the flow has executed.
+Here we are using the [Render Expression](/docs/workflow-components/outputs#using-render-expression) option to allow us to view specific outputs by using an expression, like we would to output a dynamic value in a Log task, but after the flow has executed.
 This is very useful if you're trying to debug tasks and figure out what outputs were generated.

 ### POST Request

 Using our POST Request example from earlier, we can recreate it directly in Kestra.
 We can use our GET request example above as a template and build from that.
 We'll need to change the following properties:
-- `uri` will change to the
+- `uri` will change to `https://dummyjson.com/products/add`
 - `method` will change to `POST`
 - `body` will be added where we'll add the data we want to send to the server